branchwelder/SoftSysHedonisticHibiscus/index.md

 }
 ```

-As well, we process gravity if there is no block underneath the player.
+We process gravity if there is no block underneath the player.
 This is a meaty function, but the big takeaways are that there is a dy/dt multiplier for gravity, and this affects the player no matter where they are, unless they are on the bottom of the map or intersecting with another block.

 ```cpp
 void Model::_handlePhysics(float dt) {